abhayspawar/trading_backtesting/README.md

 ### Usage Details
 examples.py shows how to use these to run backtesting on my trading strategy and the benchmark strategy.

+### Some random thoughts
+I wouldn't recommend using code as is for your backtesting purpose.
+I would definitely try out existing frameworks and if they don't work, only then I would go for writing one from scratch.
+I landed on this piece of code after going through several iterations.
+I tried out several ways to optimize the code by vectorization and parallelization.
+But, ultimately the simple idea of iterating through each trading day worked the best.